brgillis/Test_Reporting/README.md

 The script `python/build_all_report_pages.py` is used to automatically generate test reports from the files listed in the `manifest.json` file and contained in the `data/` directory.
-It is not generally necessary to work with this script directly when adding/updating test results tarballs or implementing new specialized formattings.
+It is not generally necessary to work with this script directly when adding/updating test results tarballs or implementing new specialized formats.

 ### Specialized Formatting